Why Learn Node.js?

 What Can You Do with Node.js?

 Node.js is also a vital part of making the Internet of Things possible.
 Node.js is one of the key frameworks and runtime environments that allow sensors to detect changes and stimuli and relay that information to a device connected to the internet.
 This means that if you use the voice command on a digital assistant to tell your Bluetooth speaker system to lower its volume, you are using a program made possible thanks to Node.js.
-As this technology becomes more advanced and enters into sectors like the automotive and medical fields, skilled Node.js programmers will be able to construct complex, interconnected, potentially life-saving new technologies.
+As this technology becomes more advanced and enters sectors like the automotive and medical fields, skilled Node.js programmers will be able to construct complex, interconnected, potentially life-saving new technologies.

 Common Professional Uses for Node.js

 JavaScript Developer: JavaScript Developers are specialized Software Engineers who focus on developing web applications and software using JavaScript.
 While they primarily work on web browser applications, those who use Node.js extensively will be working on applications that allow devices to access JavaScript programs without needing to access a server or browser directly.
-These developers will be working heavily on the developing technology that undergirds the Internet of Things, such as smart devices and digital assistants.
+These developers will be working heavily on the developing technology that undergirds the Internet of Things such as smart devices and digital assistants.
 This rapidly expanding career field offers JavaScript Developers the opportunity to work on cutting-edge projects across a wide range of industries.

 Project Managers: In the modern web development world, very few projects are undertaken by individuals.
 Only very small firms and companies contract web development projects to small teams.
-Instead, software and web development projects are usually being worked on by dozens or even hundreds of individuals in teams specializing in specific aspects of the design project.
-The project manager's responsibility is to oversee these teams.
-Successful project managers need to know how to use their teams' tools, including Node.js and JavaScript on many projects.
-In addition, Project Managers will need to learn the soft skills necessary to manage the human element of a given project to ensure that it is completed on time and within budget.
+Instead, software and web development projects are typically handled by dozens or even hundreds of individuals in specialized teams.
+The Project Manager’s responsibility is to oversee these teams.
+Successful Project Managers need to understand the tools their teams use, including Node.js and JavaScript, on many projects.
+In addition, Project Managers must develop soft skills to manage the human side of a project and ensure it is completed on time and within budget.

-Work on more Elaborate Projects
+Work on More Elaborate Projects

 Learn Other JavaScript Frameworks